AcheronProject/AcheronDocs/src/faraday/principle.rst

 Naturally, the first term -- the cosine --  is the steady-state response of :math:`V_O` while the exponential term accounts for the transient behavior aforementioned.
 It is interesting to note that such transient will be as fast as the time constant :math:`\tau_{trans} = R_FC_F`, meaning that the lower this constant, the faster the transient is.

-As was determined in the last section, we will use :math:`C = 6pF`, :math:`A = 6.8V`, :math:`\omega_0 = 10kHz`, :math:`R_F = 300k\Omega`, :math:`C_F = 2.7pF`, yielding :math:`\tau_{trans} = 810ns`, meaning that the transient response seen is very fast and can be safely and ultimately neglected -- as for all intents and purposes the transient behavior can be considered null adter five to ten times the time constant, that is, between four and eight microsseconds.
+As was determined in the last section, we will use :math:`C = 6pF`, :math:`A = 6.8V`, :math:`\omega_0 = 10kHz`, :math:`R_F = 300k\Omega`, :math:`C_F = 2.7pF`, yielding :math:`\tau_{trans} = 810ns`; in general the time for the exponential term to fade is considered to be three to fice times this constant, which would be at most 4 microsseconds.
+This means that the transient response seen is very fast and can be safely and ultimately neglected -- as for all intents and purposes the transient behavior can be considered null adter five to ten times the time constant, that is, between four and eight microsseconds.

 Hence the final capacitance-to-AM modulator circuit adopted is given below.